 As for my wife and I this Thanksgiving week, we paid off $16,000 of mortgage debt.
 We were only going to pay down an even $10,000, but while in line at the bank I got bombarded with six e-mails telling me to buy something I didn’t need.
 Therefore, it was only right to pay down an extra $1,000 in principal for each annoying e-mail.

-Refinance your debt: Check the latest mortgage rates, auto rates, personal loan rates, and more through LendingTree.
-They’ve got one of the largest networks of lenders that compete for your business.
-Your goal should be to get as many written offers as possible and then use the offers as leverage to get the lowest interest rate possible from them or your existing bank.
-When banks compete, you win.
+Shop around for a mortgage: Check the latest mortgage rates online through Credible.
+They’ve got one of the largest networks of pre-qualified lenders that compete for your business.
+Your goal should be to get as many written offers as possible and then use the offers as leverage to get the lowest interest rate possible.
+Mortgage rates are at ALL-TIME LOWS in 2020+.

 Refinance your student loans today.
 Check out Credible, a student loan marketplace that has qualified lenders competing for your business.
 Credible provides real rates for you to compare so you can lower your interest rate and save.
 Getting a quote is easy and free.
 Take advantage of our low interest rate environment today!